bolee222/web-portfolio/content/english/projects/2021-Occsim.md

 category: [ "System", "Innovation" ]
 image: "/projects/2021-OccSim/_[opt]virus-sim.gif"
 teaser: "/projects/2021-OccSim/_[opt]top.jpg"
-metacontent: "we propose OccSim, a system that automatically generates occupancy behaviours in a 3D model of a building and helps users analyze the potential effect of virus transmission from a large-scale and longitudinal perspective."
+metacontent: "We propose OccSim, a system that automatically generates occupancy behaviours in a 3D model of a building and helps users analyze the potential effect of virus transmission from a large-scale and longitudinal perspective."

 # Meta-Data
 conference: "DIS 2021"